uz-zi/Zameen.com-Programming-for-Information-System-CRUD-Project/README.md

 - Sequelize ORM for database operations
 - React frontend with **Axios** for API calls
 - .env support for secure environment variables
+- filter functionality depending on house, price, plot, and apartment
+- search functionality is present

 ## Tech Stack